UNESCO Science Report: History

+By 2024, four editions of the UNESCO Science Report had been published, in 2005, 2010, 2015 and 2021.
+The release of the latter edition was delayed to June 2021 to enable the report to analyse the initial impact of the Covid-19 pandemic on the world's science systems.

 Geographical coverage

 Each edition has added geographic detail.
-The 2021 edition of the UNESCO Science Report provides data for 193 countries, with contributions from more than 70 authors from 52 countries.
-Published in June 2021, the seventh report in the series arrives at a crucial juncture, as countries are now one-third of the way to the 2030 deadline for achieving their Sustainable Development Goals (SDGs).
-It reveals that countries of all income levels share a common agenda for transitioning to digital and ‘green’ economies.
+The 2021 edition of the UNESCO Science Report provided data for 193 countries, with contributions from more than 70 authors from 52 countries.
+Published in June 2021, the seventh report in the series arrived at a crucial juncture, as countries were one-third of the way to the 2030 deadline for achieving their Sustainable Development Goals (SDGs).
+The report revealed that countries of all income levels shared a common agenda at this time for transitioning to digital and 'green' economies.